 - The Emotional Drunk – Prone to weeping or pouring their heart out to friends.

-Seeks to chat up and get cozy with their romantic interests.
+- The Flirty Drunk – Seeks to chat up and get cozy with their romantic interests.

-The angry drunk is infamous for turning unpredictable and unsafe after getting drunk.
+- The Angry Drunk – The angry drunk is infamous for turning unpredictable and unsafe after getting drunk.
 They usually have a few drinks and immediately turn too aggressive for the given setting.
 They also take the slightest offense or insult and immediately turn things into an altercation.

 4 Signs to Know If You Are an Angry Drunk

 Angry drunks are usually well known for being the last person you want to invite for a night out, lest they get drunk and get into a fight at the bar.
-If you’re an angry drunk, you may do things that you regret in the morning, that is if you don’t get blacked out and forget about it.
+If you’re an angry drunk, you may do things that you regret in the morning; that is, if you don’t get blacked out and forget about it.
 So why do some of us become angry drunks?

-Well, we know that drinking alcohol affects the decision making process and usually lowers our inhibitions, so being an angry drunk could indicate the someone has an underlying anger problem that comes out when they start drinking.
+Well, we know that drinking alcohol affects the decision making process and usually lowers our inhibitions, so being an angry drunk could indicate that someone has an underlying anger problem that comes out when they start drinking.
 Being an angry drunk can be difficult to determine, but here are some telltale signs:

 1. Anger Problems While Sober

 Do you have anger problems outside of your drinking?
-This could mean more than just having outbursts and difficulty controlling your emotions.
-You could have anger issues because of the way you suppress your feelings, causing them to escape in large outbursts of anger at inappropriate times.
+This could mean more than just having outbursts and difficulty controlling your emotions: You could have anger issues because of the way you suppress your feelings, causing them to escape in large outbursts of anger at inappropriate times.
 If you have issues controlling your anger, alcohol will only make that situation worse, and it likely shows when you are drinking.